With Hurricane Irene taking aim at the northeast, now is the time to make preparations for bad weather. This is the five-day forecast:

-- Make sure other redundant systems; backup transmitters, back up STLs, backup transmitter sites are in order and ready to be deployed.
+- Make sure other redundant systems; backup transmitters, backup STLs, and backup transmitter sites are in order and ready to be deployed.

 - Get out a clean sleeping bag and a set of clean dry clothes and put them in the truck.

 Update 2: As of 5 pm 8/26, Irene is still on course for the greater NYC/Long Island sound area.
 As much as possible, preparations are complete.
-There are some things which cannot be helped, like the height above mean sea level of the WICC and WEBE transmitter sites (10 feet) or the lack of a generator at WXPK studios, etc. Estimates are for Hurricane force winds by this time tomorrow, so the only thing left to do now is get a good night’s sleep.
+There are some things that cannot be helped, like the height above the mean sea level of the WICC and WEBE transmitter sites (10 feet) or the lack of a generator at WXPK studios, etc. Estimates are for Hurricane-force winds by this time tomorrow, so the only thing left to do now is get a good night’s sleep.
 Tomorrow may be one of those long days.